 Diesel v/ LNG in European trucking – is EURO 6 leveling the field?

 Those going for LNG as a fuel were always on the exotic side of life in Europe.
-Not only were they grappling with infrastructure problems, they also had to assume a much higher cost on purchasing new gear.
+Not only were they grappling with infrastructure problems, but they also had to assume a much higher cost of purchasing new gear.
 EURO 6 might change that.

 But in the last couple of years, it became tougher and tougher in the US as the price spread between diesel and LNG opened up wide and seems to stay that way and the price premium for LNG trucks began to erode.

-In 2014, the EURO 6 emissions standard comes into force in the European Union for all new heavy vehicles.
+In 2014, the EURO 6 emissions standard came into force in the European Union for all new heavy vehicles.
 This is going to push the limits of what you can put through your exhaust shaft to new lows.
-Particulate Matter (PM) and Nitrogen Oxides (NOx) have to be removed from the exhaust stream to an extent that running the engine becomes technologically difficult.
+Particulate Matter (PM) and Nitrogen Oxide (NOx) have to be removed from the exhaust stream to the extent that running the engine becomes technologically difficult.

-Before we look at what the new equation might look like, let’s have a peek on the drivers as this is where you get the real thrills.
+Before we look at what the new equation might look like, let’s have a peek at the drivers as this is where you get the real thrills.

-So its the purchase price of the equipment against the fuel cost.
-And we have seen that LNG fuelled trucks are more expensive than their diesel brethren which usually means a lot of miles on the cheaper LNG before you start to consider the change.
+So it’s the purchase price of the equipment against the fuel cost.
+And we have seen that LNG-fueled trucks are more expensive than their diesel brethren which usually means a lot of miles on the cheaper LNG before you start to consider the change.

 But with EURO 6, diesel engines have gone a whole lot more complex and all this new technology to filter the dirty stuff has its price, narrowing the gap between diesel trucks and the LNG version.

 But why is the LNG truck more expensive in the first place?
 Is it technologically more complex than diesel?
-Does it require exotic and expensive materials to be made of in order to function?
+Does it require exotic and expensive materials to be made to function?
 Nope, twice.
-Its a matter of fact that the spark ignited engine was first run on Natural Gas and only later the use of gasoline was discovered.
+It’s a matter of fact that the spark-ignited engine was first run on Natural Gas and only later the use of gasoline was discovered.

 I am not a specialist mechanic and anyone knowing more about engines than I do (many, many people) will now correct me if I make a mistake.
-Fact is that its a combustion engine with a chemical plant at the tail end.
+The fact is that it’s a combustion engine with a chemical plant at the tail end.
 That cannot be cheap.

 Now, the only reason why diesel engines are comparatively cheaper than natural Gas engines is that diesel engines get built-in astronomical numbers and Natural Gas engines in just very small series.
-If Natural Gas engines would be built in a large series as is the diesel engine, it would be comparatively cheaper as it is the simpler technology.
+If Natural Gas engines were built in a large series as diesel engines, it would be comparatively cheaper as it is the simpler technology.
 Even with the LNG tank and some cryogenic piping added this would be true as the underlying technology is rather simple as well – just heat exchange.

-So, if the diesel engine has lost its price advantage to the Natural Gas engine due to EURO 6 and if there is still remains some spread, it must wear thin right now.
+So, if the diesel engine has lost its price advantage over the Natural Gas engine due to EURO 6 and if there remains some spread, it must wear thin right now.
 I think it’s safe to say that from next year on both models will compete on an almost equal price basis.

 If that becomes true, then let’s compare both engines through their operational cycle.